invictatouch/website/content/join.md

    monthly: £15
    yearly: £165
    bullets:
-    - Weekly sessions during term times for ages 5 to 17
+    - Weekly sessions during term times for ages 5 to 14
-    - Fully qualified and DBS-checked coaches
+    - Coaching by England international players
-    - Junior members aged 14+ are welcome to attend adult sessions too
+    - All coaches are ETA qualified and DBS checked
 ---

 Invicta Touch offers a range of different membership options, providing